 Rome 2 Rio is another similar app, allowing you to check flights, buses, driving routes, etc and hotels, while also giving you the latest travel info for your selected countries.

-Sherpa, a company with a vision to help people travel more freely, has a free tool which allows you to enter your from and to countries to get the latest info, plus the webpage gives daily updates of recent government announcements with regards to changes to travel restrictions.
+Sherpa, a company with a vision to help people travel more freely, has a free tool which allows you to enter your from and to countries to get the latest info, plus the webpage gives daily updates of recent government announcements with regards to changes to travel restrictions or recommendations.
 It’s an excellent resource!